dxw/playbook/src/staff-handbook/policies-and-procedures/redundancy-policy.md

 period, and any unused holiday entitlement accrued up to your leaving date (these are both subject to tax and national insurance in the usual way), together with your statutory redundancy pay.

+*Changes to this page must be approved by a member of the Senior Leadership Team.*